Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: On the -completeness of NonSingularity

 While we will not prove the correctness of this statement, we will want to ascertain exactly what kind of $M_i$ are formed through the reduction.
 We now describe the construction of the graph (see \cref{fig:table} and \cref{fig:example} for relevant illustrations):

-\begin{itemize} \item For each atomic formula $F'$, create vertices $s$ and $t$. \subitem For each constant $c$ create a unique node $v_c$ with a path from $s$ to $v_c$ with weight $c$ and a path from $v_c$ to $t$ with weight $1$. \subitem For each variable $x_i$ create a unique node $v_{x_i}$ with a path from $s$ to $v_{x_i}$ with weight $x_i$ and a path from $v_{x_i}$ to $t$ with weight $1$. \item For multiplication of $F_i$ and $F_j$, place the graphs of $F_i$ and $F_j$ in series. \item For addition of $F_i$ and $F_j$, place the graphs of $F_i$ and $F_j$ in parallel. \item Create a path of weight $1$ from the global $t$ vertex to the global $s$ vertex. \item Create self loops at every vertex besides the global $s$ vertex. \end{itemize}
+\begin{itemize} \item For each atomic formula $F'$, create vertices $s$ and $t$. \subitem For each constant $c$ create a unique node $v_c$ with a path from $s$ to $v_c$ with weight $c$ and a path from $v_c$ to $t$ with weight $1$. \subitem For each variable $x_i$ create a unique node $v_{x_i}$ with a path from $s$ to $v_{x_i}$ with weight $x_i$ and a path from $v_{x_i}$ to $t$ with weight $1$. \item For multiplication of $F_i$ and $F_j$, place the graphs of $F_i$ and $F_j$ in series. \item For addition of $F_i$ and $F_j$, place the graphs of $F_i$ and $F_j$ in parallel. \item Once all of this is done, create a path of weight $1$ from the global $t$ vertex to the global $s$ vertex. \item Create self loops at every vertex besides the global $s$ vertex. \end{itemize}

 Let $M$ be the resulting adjacency matrix of this graph.
 For every entry that is a constant, we can assign that to $M_0$.
 Then for each variable $x_i$, we can set $M_i$ to be the matrix that is zero everywhere except where $x_i$ appears in $M$.
 As an example, for a matrix